amir1376/debugboard/README.md

 3. [X] Add some screenshots from the Web Panel
 4. [X] Improve log and add filter in Web Panel
 5. [X] Add Intellij Idea Plugin
+5. [X] Add "No Operation" version of each module
 6. [ ] Add database into panel